-SGIO is warning South Australian families to take particular care over the coming months, as the vast majority of residential house fires occur during winter.
-SGIO spokesperson Hannah Dunn said it’s important SA households are reminded where blazes most commonly start and how easily and quickly they can spread.
+SGIO is warning Western Australian families to take particular care over the coming months, as the vast majority of residential house fires occur during winter.
+SGIO spokesperson Hannah Dunn said it’s important WA households are reminded where blazes most commonly start and how easily and quickly they can spread.

 “Kitchen fires have the potential to spread quickly, often jumping to curtains or cupboards in a matter of seconds and commonly start from people leaving their cooking unattended,” said Ms Dunn.

-SGIO also revealed the top electrical goods which have caused hundreds of SA house fires over the past five years, including:
+SGIO also revealed the top electrical goods which have caused hundreds of WA house fires over the past five years, including:

 “When it comes to electrical appliances, people need to make sure they are in good working order, properly installed and the cords are regularly checked for fraying and damage which could cause a spark,” said Ms Dunn.